IDE integration

 The color blocks in the minimap show where in your API definition the issues occur, so you can easily hop to check the spot in your code.
 In the code, wavy lines in matching color mark the affected element and hovering on it shows all issues in that spot.

-You can also open an audit report exported from 42Crunch Platform and view it in VS Code.
+You can also open an audit report exported from 42Crunch Platform and view it in your IDE.
 See Load audit report from a file.

 - Create and edit scenarios, global preprocessing and postprocessing block, or custom tests.
-For more details, see Scan scenarios and playbooks.
+For more details, see Scan scenarios.

 - Populate environment variables used in your scan configuration with data from external sources, such as secrets.